designstem/projects/colorblindness/index-06-calculator.md

 * Packaging
 * Game design
 <br>
 ~Whenever information needs to be conveyed visually, we have to think about accessibility, because it is not only about aesthetics anymore.
 It’s about enabling the target group to get the information they need.
 Therefore many products are suitable as learning objects for this project and can be adjusted to the students’ level.
-Feel free to use the following tasks as basis for your own.~
+Feel free to use the following tasks as basis for your own ideas and change the design object so it fits your needs.~

 </f-notes>